 Things to Do: Since you will likely cover the heart of downtown and possibly the fringe of the downtown area, Day 3 is your chance to explore the two premier shopping and entertainment complexes at Easton and Polaris.
 Both have expansive shopping opportunities in multi-level malls and adjacent outdoor shopping plazas.

 Easton Town Center is east of downtown with more than 300 top retailers like Apple, Tiffany & Co., American Girl dolls, Nordstrom, and more.
 There is a 30-theater cinema with dine-in movie options, a comedy house, and outdoor concerts in the summer.

 Polaris Fashion Place is an indoor-outdoor shopping complex with more than 200 retailers and locally owned boutique stores with Ohio-made products.
 The Polaris area stretches beyond the main mall complex and down the street into satellite shopping centers.
 This area also has a Cabela's and IKEA.

 If you are not in the shopping mood and looking for another all-day alternative you can enjoy the Center of Science and Industry (COSI) in downtown.
 COSI is a main fixture along the riverfront and a popular attraction for families.
 It is a Columbus staple that features interactive and hands-on science education.

 Take a ride on the High Wire Unicycle to test your fear of heights as you pedal along an 84-foot cable suspended two-stories in the air.
-Just outside of COSI on the Scioto River, you can take a guided kayak trip to learn about the recreational opportunities in the city and the wildlife in the area.
+Just outside of COSI on the Scioto River, you can take a guided kayak trip on the Scioto River in the summer, or head to nearby Scioto Audubon Metro Park to tackle the climbing wall and outdoor recreation area.